 - The business must have a permanent establishment in the UK and be in trade no more than two years.

-- The business must have less than 25 employees (if the business is part of a group, this figure applies to the total number of employees in the whole group).
+- The business must have fewer than 25 employees (if the business is part of a group, this figure applies to the total number of employees in the whole group).

-- The total assets in the business must be less than £200,000 in value.
+- The gross assets in the business must be less than £200,000 in value.